 * 1,750 tonnes per day x 365 = 638,000 CO2 tonnes per year

-As Alex Wissner-Gross describes below, his numbers are based on energy consumption for a typical website -- 20 mg of CO2 per second.
+Alex Wissner-Gross has done the math on this.
+His numbers are based on energy consumption for a typical website -- 20 mg of CO2 per second.
 Google, with their sophisticated server network, claims to be significantly less.
 But one great thing about this factoid, accurate or not, is that it makes us think about how many of our impacts on the environment remain totally invisible to us.

 A new division of cleantech has recently emerged, called "Green IT," to address the growing energy demands of internet and IT infrastructure.
 Many new technological advances are being made that can save up to 80% on server loads.
 In the meantime though, I encourage everyone to use Blackle an all-black, energy saving version of Google.
 The creators theorize that an all black version of Google would save 750,000 kWh's of energy per year.